Can Christians get Tattoos according to the Bible?

 Romans 7:14 For we know that the law is spiritual: but I am carnal, sold under sin.

 So regardless of the commandment, God expects us to be spiritual minded.
-This means that for decisions which are not specifically addressed in the Bible, we need to weigh them up according to the Word of God, council with elders, and seek to be lead by the Holy Spirit.
+The OT Law was not meant to be a burden, but a way to live in a closer, more holy relationship with God.
+This is why David repeatedly talks about his love for the law in Psalms.
+We should take joy in fulfilling the letter of the law as much as we can.
+For decisions which are not specifically addressed in the Bible, we need to weigh them up according to the Word of God, council with elders, and seek to be lead by the Holy Spirit.
 For instance, we know not to murder.
 But we can murder with our thoughts by entertaining them.
 We can murder with our tongue by the things we say.
 Simply following the letter of the law is not enough.

 So what are some things to consider when the Bible is not clear on an issue?